ibm-cloud-docs/track-spend-with-cloudability/plan.md

 Authorization needs to be granted to either a trusted profile, user, or service ID which is referred to as an operator.
 This operator is [associated with the Project](/docs/secure-enterprise?topic=secure-enterprise-authorize-project) so that it has the permissions to run the Cloudability deployable architecture.

-Enterprise accounts only need to configure IAM credentials in the primary Enterprise account to allow {{site.data.keyword.IBM_notm}} Cloudability access to billing reports for all current and future accounts within the {{site.data.keyword.cloud_notm}} Enterprise.
+For enterprise accounts the IAM credentials only need to be configured in the primary Enterprise account to allow {{site.data.keyword.IBM_notm}} Cloudability to access billing reports for all current and future accounts within the {{site.data.keyword.cloud_notm}} Enterprise.
 It is unnecessary to independently add each account within the enterprise.
 {: important}

 ### Before you begin